-Now what’s the purpose of eating that bacon cheese burger (or anything, for that matter)?
+Now what’s the purpose for eating that bacon cheese burger – or anything, for that matter?
 The answer is to sustain life.
 You don’t eat, you don’t live.
 Simple as that.
 (What you eat has intrinsically nothing to do with the purpose of eating.)

-And keep in mind that this logic is directed at atheists.
-This is important to remember because it forces them to accept whatever response we offer from our perspective, not theirs.
-I mean, you can’t ask a “What would you do?” question and then expect an answer that jives with your mindset.
-Hello?
-That’s why it’s a “What would YOU do?” question.
+And keep in mind that their logic is directed at atheists.
+This is important to remember because it forces them to accept whatever response we offer from our worldview, not theirs.
+Sorry, but you can’t ask a “What would you do?” question and then expect an answer that jives with your mindset.
+(This is why it’s a “What would YOU do?” question.)